Citric Acid Market Size and Share

 - June 2024: Tate & Lyle made a strategic acquisition of CP Kelco, a move centered on pectin and specialty hydrocolloids but with significant repercussions for the citric acid market.
 As a result, this acquisition bolsters Tate & Lyle's foothold in the realm of clean-label and natural ingredients.

-- March 2024: Jungbunzlauer has started up Austria’s largest photovoltaic power station, a 56 MWp installation of over 84,000 modules on 40 hectares, generating more than 60 GWh of renewable electricity annually—enough to power about 16,000 households—and feeding directly into its production site’s private grid to minimize losses and save around 15,000 metric tons of CO₂ per year.
+- March 2024: Jungbunzlauer has started up Austria’s largest photovoltaic power station, a 56 MWp installation of over 84,000 modules on 40 hectares, generating more than 60 GWh of renewable electricity annually, enough to power about 16,000 households, and feeding directly into its production site’s private grid to minimize losses and save around 15,000 metric tons of CO₂ per year.

 Global Citric Acid Market Report Scope

-Citric acid is a weak organic acid naturally found in several citrus fruits such as lemons, limes, etc.
+Citric acid is a weak organic acid naturally found in several citrus fruits, such as lemons, limes, etc.

 The citric acid market is segmented by form, application, and geography.
 By form, the market is segmented into liquid and anhydrous.
 By application, it is segmented into food and beverage, pharmaceuticals, personal care, and other applications.
 The food and beverage segment is further sub-segmented into the bakery, confectionery, dairy drinks, and other foods and beverages.
 By geography, the market studied is segmented into North America, South America, Europe, Asia Pacific, the Middle East, and Africa.

-For each segment, the market sizing and forecasts have been done based on value (in USD).
+For each segment, market sizing and forecasts have been conducted based on value (USD) and Volume (tons).

 | Anhydrous |